sav-che/TL-2/Authors/Schelver, Friedrich (called Franz) Joseph {std. Schelver}.md

-> [!cite] BHL link: this entry starts at [page 128](https://www.biodiversitylibrary.org/item/104077#page/142/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 128](https://www.biodiversitylibrary.org/page/33333267) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Schelver, Friedrich (called Franz) Joseph (1778-1832), German (Westphalen) physician, philosopher and botanist; Dr. med.; lecturer at the University of Halle 1802-1803; extra-ordinary professor of medicine and director of the botanical garden at Jena 1803-1806; professor of botany and medicine at Heidelberg 1806-1832; fierce opponent of the acknowledgement of sexuality in plants. (*Schelver*).
+Schelver, Friedrich (called Franz) Joseph (1778-1832), German (Westphalen) physician, philosopher and botanist; Dr. med.; lecturer at the University of Halle 1802-1803; extra-ordinary professor of medicine and director of the botanical garden at Jena 1803-1806; professor of botany and medicine at Heidelberg 1806-1832; fierce opponent of the acknowledgement of sexuality in plants.
+**Abbreviated name**: *Schelver*

 #### Herbarium and types